Skip to main content

 7. Open the imageconfig template file in an editor of your choice and fill in the required parameters.
 For a complete list of parameters, refer to the Configuration Reference page.
 Additionally, refer to the Compatibility Matrix for a list of supported Kubernetes versions and their corresponding dependencies.

-The imageconfig is the file you use to set up the CAPI Image Builder according to your requirements.
+The imageconfig file is the file used to personalize the base CAPI image for your cluster, which you can alter to fit your needs.
 This includes specifying the OS type, Kubernetes version, whether the image should be FIPS compliant, and more.

-Use the example configuration below for building a RHEL 8 CAPI image.
+Use the example configuration below to configure a RHEL 8 CAPI image.
 Replace <rhel-subscription-email> and <rhel-subscription-password> with your RHEL subscription credentials.
 Use the SHA256 checksum of the RHEL ISO from step 5 of this guide for <iso-checksum>.
 Additionally, replace the VMware-related placeholders with the values from your VMware vSphere environment.

 # Define the OS type and version here